SerialForBreakfast/Caption-Theater/Docs/brainstorming.md

 4. **Context beats clutter.**
    One useful piece of information is better than a dashboard of noise.

+4A. **Dynamic beats static.**
+    Static metadata wastes the space unless the user explicitly asks for it.
+The strongest enhancements should react to the current shot, scene, caption gap, visual style, or playback state.

 5. **Distraction cost must be evaluated.**
    Every feature needs a distraction rating and a clear reason to exist.